 A pedicure although seemingly insignificant could result in devastating consequences for a diabetic patient.
 If the salon does not properly sterilize each and every instrument and water bath these sources could quickly be a brewing ground for bacteria and fungus.
 In addition a pedicurist that nicks and possibly cuts a patient and does not properly address the area can leave a breech in the skin providing easy access for the bacteria to infect a foot or toe.
 The practice of peeling back or removing cuticles is bad for everyone including diabetic patients.
 The cuticle acts as a natural seal between skin and nail providing much needed protection.

 Before considering getting a pedicure, we ask that a diabetic patient seek advice from our office before getting a pedicure.
 At Sole Foot and Ankle Specialists we take every precaution necessary to adhere to sterile techniques and using evidence based protocol and treatment plans for diabetic patients.
 It is recommended for diabetic patients to have routine exams as often as needed.
-If you are diabetic and would like a foot check-up please schedule an appointment with Dr. Gary Friedlander at Sole Foot and Ankle Specialists.
+If you are diabetic and would like a foot check-up please schedule an appointment with Sole Foot and Ankle Specialists.